September 21-25 Cessna 120/140 Annual Convention Faribault, MN

 October 15-16 Red Bull Air Race Las Vegas, NV

 EAA Chapter 1397 hosted the 6th fly-in for Land and Seaplanes on August 19th and 20th, at the Moberg Airbase at Bemidji, MN.
 The weekend was full of activities starting with overnight camping on the field, Friday night cook out, camp fire and large screen movie.
-We had a great turnout of aircraft on Saturday and we could not have asked for more beautiful weather.
+We had a great turnout of aircraft on Saturday.
+Click HERE for a video of the weekend’s events.

 Congratulations to Pete Schumachert of Grand Forks, ND who won the Grand Prize!
 He was the big winner of an Avionics/Cabin Heater.

 Thanks to all those who flew in for the event and for all those who contributed to make this fly-in a success!